dkandalov/neo-psi/README.md

 It was only tried on Java projects but should work with any language IntelliJ understands.

-(Note that this plugin can only be run using [liveplugin](https://github.com/dkandalov/live-plugin).)
+(Note that this plugin can only be run using [liveplugin](https://github.com/dkandalov/live-plugin) in IntelliJ running under Java 7.)

 ### Why?